[This is just one of many articles in the author’s Astronomy Digest.]

-When writing a further essay for this Astronomy Digest, I became interested in how Deep Sky Stacker (DSS) was dealing with the raw data that I had captured imaging the clusters M35 and NGC 2158.
+When writing a further essay for the digest, I became interested in how Deep Sky Stacker (DSS) was dealing with the raw data that I had captured imaging the clusters M35 and NGC 2158.
 Raw frames were taken using a full frame Nikon D610 attached to a CFF telescope’s 127 mm apochromat refractor employing an aspherical oil-spaced triplet objective.
 The D610 was controlled over a USB cable from an Android tablet using the program qDslrDashboard and was set to take 56, 20 second, exposures at an ISO of 800.
 No darks or flats were taken.
 The telescope has a 3-inch focuser but, having a 2-inch barrel, could not be expected to cover the full frame sensor.
 As a result, the field was significantly vignetted, but the two clusters were well covered.
 I was not using a field flattener, but the stellar images were perfect across the unvignetted field of view.

 The D610 has a very low noise sensor and the night was cold.
 With the sensor temperature changing and unknown it would not have been sensible to take dark frames and there was no evidence that these would have improved the final image.
 It would have been possible to use the ‘In Camera Noise Reduction’ imaging mode which follows each ‘light’ frame with an identical exposure ‘dark’ frame and differences the two.
 This would remove any hot pixels, but Deep Sky Stacker can remove these whilst aligning and stacking the frames and the process actually adds noise to the image.
 However, then the time spent imaging the sky would have been halved.
 In my digest article ‘The use of Dark Frames when using a DSLR’, I suggest that, if the night is cold, one should not use the ‘In Camera Noise Reduction’ and simply gather as many photons from the sky as possible.
 I think that this imaging study bears this out.